 - Two ball fields, North Field and South Field

-- Volley ball court
+- Pickleball court

 - Drinking water is available both by the hand pump or electrically, by pushing large button next to the pavilion bulletin board.
 A timer is set to turn off the water automatically after 1-1.5 minutes.
 Thank you for conserving water in the park!

-Ball Fields and Pavilion
+Ball Fields and Pavilions

 Glover Park offers two ball fields, including the North Field that was completed in 2009.
 Both the South Field and the North Field maintenance is shared with volunteers from the Hudson and River Falls youth ball organizations, who reserve the fields Monday-Friday evenings from April 1-July 31.
 Both fields have crowd bleachers and picnic tables.